dipendrashekhawat/fast-api/readme.md

+# FastAPI
+FastAPI is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints

 # Python Fast API Example
-This is just to demonstrate how to leverage fast-api framework to build API quickly. https://fastapi.tiangolo.com/
+This is just to demonstrate how to leverage the fast-api framework to build an API quickly. https://fastapi.tiangolo.com/

 ## New project startup commands